ichizhov/ExtensibleCommands/Docs/Section4.md

 - TrueCommand, which is executed if the Predicate is evaluated to true;
 - FalseCommand, which is executed if the Predicate is evaluated to false.

-To create a ConditionalCommand object (assuming Boolean variable flag was already defined):
+To create a ConditionalCommand object (assuming the Boolean variable flag was already defined):

 ```
 var trueCommand = new SimpleCommand(() => { }, "True");